 Take for example, the outstanding college student who allows his father to choose his major.
 As he approaches graduation, he finds himself too anxious to study and begins to fail his courses.
 He may be unaware of how frightened he is of being on his own and growing up.

 Likely he does not recognize how angry he is at his parents for making key decisions for him and thereby undermining his sense of his own capacities.

-Dreams, which Freud called, “the royal road to the unconscious” offer a window in to those aspects of yourself that are outside of your awareness in your waking life.
+Dreams, which Freud called, “the royal road to the unconscious” offer a window into those aspects of yourself that are outside of your awareness in your waking life.
 For this reason, analysts attempt collaborate with you to understand your dreams and help you to discover your hidden struggles.
 As you come to understand your feelings, your feelings about yourself will shift.
 And you may be able to make decisions about your life with greater clarity and comfort.

 As human beings we are always growing and developing throughout our lives.
 Therefore, psychodynamic therapists believe that there is always a possibility of change.

-Finally, because of the emphasis on the uniqueness of the individual, psychoanalysts and psychodynamic therapists are devoted to developing a deep understanding of each person.
+Finally, because of the emphasis on the uniqueness of the individual, psychoanalysts and psychodynamic therapists are devoted to developing a deep and abiding understanding of each person.
 For this reason, your psychodynamic therapist will want to get to know you very well and will encourage frequent sessions.

 If you are interested in a consultation for psychodynamic psychotherapy, or psychoanalysis, with me, feel free to reach out: 301.656.9650.
 Please let me know the days and times when it is easiest to reach you.
 I welcome your call.

 If you are seeking consultation from a Psychologist in DC.
 I welcome your call: 301.656.9650.